iblh/hexo-theme-material/_posts/2013-10-08-github-jekyll-travis.md

 - jekyll
 - travis
 - bash
-- continous integration
+- continuous integration
 ---

-Github offers at the tme of writing three differnt types of pages: for [users, organizations and projects][github-pages].
-For th users and organizations the ```master``` branch is going to be used to deploy as static web page.
+Github offers at the time of writing three different types of pages: for [users, organizations and projects][github-pages].
+For the users and organizations the ```master``` branch is going to be used to deploy as static web page.
 For projects, means in a repository which is not called ```username.github.io```, a subpath of the user pages would be created ```username.github.io/projectname```.

-Hence this post is going to discuss the a simple workflow using [Github's][github] user pages, [jekyll][] as blog and pseudo dynamic page, [travis][] as our continous integration solution for deployment purposes.
+Hence this post is going to discuss the a simple workflow using [Github's][github] user pages, [jekyll][] as blog and pseudo dynamic page, [travis][] as our continuous integration solution for deployment purposes.

 ## Github

 First setup a new user page on Github using for example the page generator or simply setting up a new repository called ```username.github.io```.
 Github will automatically create a new ```master``` branch which is used for deploying the content to the web server.
-In our case, we need to have a seperate branch for our blog which is setup using [jekyll][].
+In our case, we need to have a separate branch for our blog which is setup using [jekyll][].
 Therefore create a new branch e.g. called ```develop``` as follow

 {% highlight bash %}
 # Creates our branch, without any parents (it's an orphan!)